-Join the NYG&B for the annual Research in Albany, which features three days of assisted research and genealogical camaraderie with the people who know New York best.
+Join the wait list for the NYG&B's annual Research in Albany, which features three days of assisted research and genealogical camaraderie with the people who know New York best.

 One of the best features of the research trip is the research questionnaire participants complete before the trip.